tjelvar-olsson/tjelvar-olsson.github.io/_drafts/basic-image-viewer-using-freeimage-and-sdl.md

 ## Creating a SDL window

 Our image viewer will display the image in a SDL window.
-For sakes of minimalism (and simplicity) this will be a border-less window displayed in the centre of the screen.
+For sake of minimalism (and simplicity) this will be a border-less window displayed in the centre of the screen.